 Recommendations from teachers and counselors

 Colleges prefer to have students with leadership qualities as it’s a rare and useful personality trait.
-Not everyone is born to be a leader but if your child has leadership qualities, there are higher chances of getting admission in your favorite education institution.
+Not everyone is born to be a leader but if your child has leadership qualities, there are higher chances of getting admission in your favourite education institution.

 To showcase this quality, you should mention leadership positions held by your ward in various clubs and organizations during high school education.
-Rather than just being a member in 10 different organizations, the admissions department will prefer a student with leadership positions in just one or two organizations.
+Rather than just being a member of 10 different organizations, the admissions department will prefer a student with leadership positions in just one or two organizations.

 High school transcripts

-Last but not the least; colleges put a high value on your child’s high school transcripts.
-It includes all the details about his/her high school education such as courses taken, grades obtained in each class, SAT or ACT scores, ranks, GPA, etc. Remember that colleges also give importance to high SAT and ACT scores while deciding to admit a student.
+Last but not least; colleges put a high value on your child’s high school transcripts.
+It includes all the details about his/her high school education such as courses taken, grades obtained in each class, SAT or ACT scores, ranks, GPA, etc. Remember that colleges also give importance to high SAT and ACT scores when deciding to admit a student.